mom reading to preschool girl, tablet, orange sofa, plants, read alouds, preschool

 FAQs

-Read it again works to expand vocabulary, improve comprehension, strengthen imagination, and build a lifelong love of reading.
+Read it Again works to expand vocabulary, improve comprehension, strengthen imagination, and build a lifelong love of reading.

 When chosen carefully, children's books can expose a child to diverse cultures and perspectives.